AICC/CMI-5_Spec_Current/cmi5_spec.md

 ###8.2.3 Errors
 ####8.2.3.1 Duplicate call to fetch URL
 The <strong><em>fetch</em></strong> URL is a "one-time use" URL and only the first request SHOULD return the <strong><em>auth-token</em></strong>.
 Subsequent requests made to the <strong><em>fetch</em></strong> during the session SHOULD generate an error.
-The error SHOULD be returned in the form of a JSON structure using content-type "application/json".
+The error SHOULD be returned in the form of a JSON structure using Content-Type "application/json".
 An example of JSON structure is shown below:
 ```javascript
 {
   "error-code": "1",